JGRennison/OpenTTD-patches/README.md

 * Slots and counters.
   See the [guide on the wiki](https://github.com/JGRennison/OpenTTD-patches/wiki/Signalling) for more information.
 * Add cargo capacity / running cost sort mode to the build vehicle window.
+* Add client settings to show the full group hierarchy in group and vehicle names.

 #### Orders and Timetabling